coding-to-music/battlecode2021/README.md

 // Verify that the path is set by repeating the java command
 % java -version
 ```
+# - Begin Battlecode

+This next snippet is not needed as far as I know
 ```java
 // Modify build.gradle to view the Java version
 task version {